timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XIX-GRANTS TO STATES FOR MEDICAL ASSISTANCE PROGRAMS/Sec. 1396d.md

   * (2) subject to section 1308(g)(7)(C) of this title, for the period beginning December 21, 2019, and ending September 30, 2021, the Federal medical assistance percentage for Puerto Rico shall be equal to 76 percent; and

   * (3) subject to section 1308(g)(8)(B) of this title, for the period beginning December 21, 2019, and ending September 30, 2021, the Federal medical assistance percentage for the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa shall be equal to 83 percent.

+#### (gg)(1) Routine patient costs
+* For purposes of subsection (a)(30), with respect to a State and an individual enrolled under the State plan (or a waiver of such plan) who participates in a qualifying clinical trial, routine patient costs—

+  * (A) include any item or service provided to the individual under the qualifying clinical trial, including—

+    * (i) any item or service provided to prevent, diagnose, monitor, or treat complications resulting from such participation, to the extent that the provision of such an item or service to the individual outside the course of such participation would otherwise be covered under the State plan or waiver; and

+    * (ii) any item or service required solely for the provision of the investigational item or service that is the subject of such trial, including the administration of such investigational item or service; and

+  * (B) does not include—

+    * (i) an item or service that is the investigational item or service that is—

+      * (I) the subject of the qualifying clinical trial; and

+      * (II) not otherwise covered outside of the clinical trial under the State plan or waiver; or

+    * (ii) an item or service that is—

+      * (I) provided to the individual solely to satisfy data collection and analysis needs for the qualifying clinical trial and is not used in the direct clinical management of the individual; and

+      * (II) not otherwise covered under the State plan or waiver.

+#### (2) Qualifying clinical trial defined
+* #### (A) In general
+  * For purposes of this subsection and subsection (a)(30), the term "qualifying clinical trial" means a clinical trial (in any clinical phase of development) that is conducted in relation to the prevention, detection, or treatment of any serious or life-threatening disease or condition and is described in any of the following clauses:

+    * (i) The study or investigation is approved, conducted, or supported (which may include funding through in-kind contributions) by one or more of the following:

+      * (I) The National Institutes of Health.

+      * (II) The Centers for Disease Control and Prevention.

+      * (III) The Agency for Healthcare Research and Quality.

+      * (IV) The Centers for Medicare & Medicaid Services.

+      * (V) A cooperative group or center of any of the entities described in subclauses (I) through (IV) or the Department of Defense or the Department of Veterans Affairs.

+      * (VI) A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants.

+      * (VII) Any of the following if the conditions described in subparagraph (B) are met:

+        * (aa) The Department of Veterans Affairs.

+        * (bb) The Department of Defense.

+        * (cc) The Department of Energy.

+    * (ii) The clinical trial is conducted pursuant to an investigational new drug exemption under section 355(i) of title 21 or an exemption for a biological product undergoing investigation under section 262(a)(3) of this title.

+    * (iii) The clinical trial is a drug trial that is exempt from being required to have an exemption described in clause (ii).

+* #### (B) Conditions
+  * For purposes of subparagraph (A)(i)(VII), the conditions described in this subparagraph, with respect to a clinical trial approved or funded by an entity described in such subparagraph (A)(i)(VII), are that the clinical trial has been reviewed and approved through a system of peer review that the Secretary determines—

+    * (i) to be comparable to the system of peer review of studies and investigations used by the National Institutes of Health; and

+    * (ii) assures unbiased review of the highest scientific standards by qualified individuals with no interest in the outcome of the review.

+#### (3) Coverage determination requirements
+* A determination with respect to coverage under subsection (a)(30) for an individual participating in a qualifying clinical trial—

+  * (A) shall be expedited and completed within 72 hours;

+  * (B) shall be made without limitation on the geographic location or network affiliation of the health care provider treating such individual or the principal investigator of the qualifying clinical trial;

+  * (C) shall be based on attestation regarding the appropriateness of the qualifying clinical trial by the health care provider and principal investigator described in subparagraph (B), which shall be made using a streamlined, uniform form developed for State use by the Secretary and that includes the option to reference information regarding the qualifying clinical trial that is publicly available on a website maintained by the Secretary, such as clinicaltrials.gov (or a successor website); and

+  * (D) shall not require submission of the protocols of the qualifying clinical trial, or any other documentation that may be proprietary or determined by the Secretary to be burdensome to provide.